Interim Fast Attack Vehicle

+One of the important abilities of this vehicle, was that it was possible transport by air on USMC aircraft such as the CH-46 Sea Knight, CH-53 Super Stallion, and V-22 Osprey.

 The IFAV has since been replaced by the Internally Transportable Light Strike Vehicle (ITV-LSV).

 Overview

 The USMC Interim Fast Attack Vehicle (IFAV) is a modified version of the Mercedes-Benz Geländewagen 290.
 It replaces the modified M151A2 1/4 ton truck jeep used by the Marines as a FAV in the 1990s.
 The U.S. Marine Corps acquired 157 of the IFAVs distributed as follows: